patcrosley/mta_subway_data_lake/readme.md

 **Truncate-load** for dimension and lookup tables:
 - Old data is completely replaced with a fresh dataset.
-- Guarantees up-to-date reference data, preventing inconsistencies caused by slowly changing dimensions.
+- Guarantees up-to-date reference data, preventing inconsistencies caused by slowly changing dimensions (although SCD type II is very likely to be implemented in the next version of the project).

 ## Orchestration